Pontiff: Catholicism

 The word "pontiff", though now most often used in relation to a pope, technically refers to any Catholic bishop.
-The phrase "Roman Pontiff" is therefore not tautological, but means "Bishop of Rome".
+The phrase "Roman pontiff" is therefore not tautological, but means "Bishop of Rome".
 In the same way, a Pontifical Mass is a mass celebrated by a bishop, not necessarily a pope.
-Note also "the Pontifical" (the liturgical book containing the prayers and ceremonies for rites used by a bishop) and "pontificals", the insignia of his order that a bishop uses when celebrating Pontifical Mass.
+Note also the Roman Pontifical (the liturgical book containing the prayers and ceremonies for rites used by a bishop) and "pontificals", the insignia of his order that a bishop uses when celebrating Pontifical Mass.
 While the pontificals primarily belong to bishops, they have also been granted by papal favour or legally established Church custom to certain presbyters (e.g., abbots).

 Other religions

 The word has been employed in English also for caliphs (Islam) and swamis and jagadgurus (Hinduism).